FarhanaazRS/Sportify/README.md

 # SportsFiesta 🏆

 **SportsFiesta** is a full-stack web application designed for managing corporate sports tournaments and events.
-It provides powerful tools for organizing events, team registrations, real-time scoring, and dynamic leaderboards.
+It provides powerful tools for organizing events, team registrations, real-time scoring, and dynamic l

 ---